 “Don’t try to be what you’re not.
 If you’re nervous, be nervous.
 If you’re shy, be shy”. - Adriana Lima

-If you’ve never seen a “Dear Designer” email, take a look at this example.
-I’m sure they exist in every creative sector:
+Before we go any further and, in case you’ve never seen a “Dear Designer” email, here’s an example.
+I’m sure something similar exists in every creative sector: